 - Mash up the berries.

-- Pour into a glass jar, top with filtered water to keep the fruit submerged.
-Leaving 1" of head room at the top of the jar.
+- Pack the mashed berries into a glass jar, then add enough filtered water to keep the fruit submerged.
+Leaving at least 1" of head room at the top of the jar.
 (You may not need to use any water for juicy fruit.)

 - Allow it to sit in a cool location for 2-3 days.